SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 ## Commands can have multiple outputs

-This is only available for users with a configuration file, not via command line invocation.
+This is only available for users with a configuration file, not via command line invocation of a dedicated subcommand.
 For each command you can now have a list of `outputs`, each output with a template name (`templateName`) or path (`templatePath`), an output file to generate (`output`), and an optional list of parameters (`params`).

+This allows you to generate multiple different outputs for the same input (for example both scenes and segues of storyboards, or both `.h` and `.m` for and Objective-C template, or both Swift code constants and html code for your documentation, …).
 For example:

 ```yaml
 ib: